guilhemmarchand/DA-ITSI-TELEGRAF-OS/docs/index.rst

 Welcome to the ITSI module for Telegraf OS documentation!
 =========================================================

-ITSI module for Telegraf metrics for Operating Systems.
+Telegraf is the famous and powerful plugin-driven server agent for collecting and reporting metrics by Influxdata

 .. image:: img/screen001.png
    :alt: screen001.png